seaona/rust-essentials/README.md

     - Files in subdirectories of the `tests` directory don't get compiled as separate crates or have sections in the test output
     - If our project is a binary crate that only contains a `src/main.rs` file and doesn't have a `src/lib.rs` file, we can't create integration tests in the `tests` directory and bring functions defined in the `src/main.rs` file into scope with a `use` statement.
 Only library crates expose functions that other crates can use.
 If the important functionality works, the small amount of code in the `src/main.rs` file will work as well, and that small amount of code doesn't ned to be tested

+### Printing Errors to Standard Error
+- Errors should not be included in the standard output, but to the standard error instead.
+- `eprintln!("Problem")`: this macro prints to the standard error stream, so only data from successul run ends up in the output file -. not errors.

+### 13. Functional Language Features: Iterators and Closures

 ## Other Useful Commands
 - Run doc for a project overview: `cargo doc --open --no-deps`
 - Run tests: `cargo test --release test_merkle_tree`